Netflix/vmaf/resource/doc/conf_interval.md

 VMAF Confidence Interval
 ===================

-Since VDK 1.3.7 (June 2018), we have introduced a way to quantify the level of confidence that a VMAF prediction entails.
+Since v1.3.7 (June 2018), we have introduced a way to quantify the level of confidence that a VMAF prediction entails.
 With this method, each VMAF prediction score can be accompanied by a 95% confidence interval (CI), which quantifies the level of confidence that the prediction lies within the interval.

 The CI is a consequence of the fact that the VMAF model is trained on a sample of subjective scores, while the population is unknown.
 The CI is established through [bootstrapping](http://www.jstor.org/stable/2241979) using the full training data.
 Essentially, the bootstrapping approach trains multiple models.
 Each of the models will introduce a slightly different prediction.
 The variability of these predictions quantifies the level of confidence -- the more close these predictions, the more confident the prediction using the full data.
 More details can be found in [this](VQEG_SAM_2018_023_VMAF_Variability.pdf) slide deck.

 ### Implementation Details of Bootstrapping

 There are two ways to perform bootstrapping on VMAF.
 The first one is called plain/vanilla bootstrapping (b) and the latter one is called residue bootstrapping (rb).
 In the first case, the training data is resampled with replacement to create multiple models and, in the second case, the bootstrapping is performed on the prediction residue.
-For example, vmaf_float_b_v0.6.3.pkl and vmaf_rb_v0.6.3.pkl are the VMAF models using plain and residue bootstrapping respectively.
-We recommend using plain bootstrapping, e.g., vmaf_float_b_v0.6.3.pkl.
+For example, `vmaf_float_b_v0.6.3.json` and `vmaf_rb_v0.6.3.json` are the VMAF models using plain and residue bootstrapping respectively.
+We recommend using plain bootstrapping, e.g., `vmaf_float_b_v0.6.3.json`.
 While plain bootstrapping tends to produce larger measurement uncertainty compared to its residue counterpart, it is unbiased with respect to the full VMAF model (which uses the full training data).

 ### Run in Command Line

-To enable CI, use the option `--ci` in the command line tools with a bootstrapping model such as `model/vmaf_float_b_v0.6.3/vmaf_float_b_v0.6.3.pkl`.
-The `--ci` option is available for both `./run_vmaf` and `./src/libvmaf/vmafossexec`.
+To enable CI, use the option `--ci` in the command line tools with a bootstrapping model such as `model/vmaf_float_b_v0.6.3/vmaf_float_b_v0.6.3.json`.
+The `--ci` option is available for both `run_vmaf` and `vmafossexec`.
 In [libvmaf](libvmaf/README.md), CI can be enabled by setting the argument `enable_conf_interval` to 1.
+For the `vmaf` executable, it can automatically detect if a model is a bootstrap model, so just pass in the model path and no `--ci` option is needed.

 For example, running

 ```
-./run_vmaf yuv420p 576 324 python/test/resource/yuv/src01_hrc00_576x324.yuv \
+./run_vmaf yuv420p 576 324 \
+    src01_hrc00_576x324.yuv \
+    src01_hrc01_576x324.yuv \
-python/test/resource/yuv/src01_hrc01_576x324.yuv \
+    --model model/vmaf_float_b_v0.6.3/vmaf_float_b_v0.6.3.pkl \
---model model/vmaf_float_b_v0.6.3/vmaf_float_b_v0.6.3.pkl --out-fmt json --ci
+    --out-fmt json --ci
 ```

 yields: